Learning by doing in full-time legal residencies

 “And the best part?
 Our students tell us how they are experiencing the power of the law to make a real difference by addressing real issues affecting real people.
 Our residencies have empowered and energized them beyond their expectations.”

-Read what some of Elon Law’s students have to say about their residencies-in-practice and how those experiences are preparing them for the start of their legal careers.
+Read what some of Elon Law’s students in the Class of 2018 had to say about their residencies-in-practice and how those experiences prepared them for the start of their legal careers.

 Residency: Chambers of Chief Justice Mark Martin of the Supreme Court of North Carolina